denkuppens/HomeAssistant/OpenWrtPresenceDetection/readme.md

 This is a solution to track WIFI devices in a home using one or more OpenWrt WIFI access points in combination with Home Assistant.

+Read this before reading the whole story:

-Note: It might not be useable in your situation because you need:
+It might not be useable in your situation because you need:
 - One or more router and accesspoints flashed with OpenWrt firmware (openwrt.org)
 - Home Assistant (https://www.home-assistant.io/)
 - MQTT server that is connected to Home Assistant